Best Of17 min read

 • Proven no-logs in actual federal court cases — twice

-• Largest server network of any tool on this list by a wide margin
+• Largest server network of any option on this list

 Cons:

-• US jurisdiction (Five Eyes) — the court wins are reassuring, but the underlying concern is legitimate
+• US jurisdiction (Five Eyes) — the court wins are reassuring, but the underlying concern remains

 • Interface can overwhelm beginners — there's a learning curve

-• Monthly pricing is steep if you don't commit long-term
+• Monthly pricing is expensive if you don't commit long-term

 5. Surfshark — Best for Households with Unlimited Devices